tonylam1211/coding_test/README.md

 # coding_test

-Used Chrome Extension: "Moesif Origin & CORS Changer" for debugging For demo, please refer to demo.pdf
+Used Chrome Extension: "Moesif Origin & CORS Changer" for debugging.
+For demo, please refer to demo.pdf
 Thank you ^v^